A Grace Remembered: A True, Coming of Age Story

 At the end of the school year we moved to Sierra Madre.
 It was a quaint little town with a short main street full of businesses.
 There were a lot of hippies up in the foothills nearby and so they were a constant presence in the pool hall and the town park.
 I was both afraid and intrigued by hippies.

-Cindy was attractive and was very comfortable around the boys and they sure liked her.
+Susan was attractive and was very comfortable around the boys and they sure liked her.
 She had a boyfriend most of the time and was "experimenting."
 My sister had a boyfriend at one point, but it was all very innocent.
-Soon, Cindy discovered drugs.
+Soon, Susan discovered drugs.
 Barbiturates were the thing that year at school - they called them "reds."
-There were other drugs as well, but Cindy occasionally "dropped reds."
+There were other drugs as well, but Susan occasionally "dropped reds."
 Drugs terrified me and I wanted no part of it.
 My sister was not interested either.

 With all the stress of the moves and adapting to a new culture, new schools, peer pressure, my already existing insecurities, a cloud of gloom began to descend on me, accompanied by anxiety, which I called being jittery.
 I began to show up at Mrs. Minasian's office fairly regularly to talk about my problems.
 Sometimes, just to shoot the breeze and have some laughs.
 Often times she would call me down to her office just to see how I was doing.
 I could tell her anything and she always encouraged me.
 When I would say I was ugly or something similar, she would say "Lori, you are a very handsome young woman."
 This is one thing she said that made me a bit mad.
 "Handsome" was for boys.
 To me she was saying, "You're not exactly pretty, but you are handsome."
 She finally explained it was a compliment and I came around.